osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

   }]

-OMF message with the following contents, and "messagetype" header set to "type" should be send first, before sending any other messages.
+Before sending any other messages, send an OMF message with the contents shown above, and with "messagetype" header set to "type."

 Step 3 – create a container and send it in OMF Container message
 ----------------------------------------------------------------

-Next, you need to create a container of the above specified dynamic type.
-Note, containers should be created only for dynamic types.
+The next step is to create a container of the specified dynamic type.
+Note that containers should be created only for dynamic types.

 ::